 Static site hosting environment

-Using a static site host that supports true authentication through design is for most use-cases the most simple, secure, scalable, and smooth solution.
+Using a static site host that supports real authentication through design is, for most use-cases, the most simple, secure, scalable, and smooth solution.
 This approach does have some drawbacks.
 Such solutions are typically only available as part of a paid plan or at an extra monthly fee, and you will become dependent on the specific host’s infrastructure.
-The last drawback can complicate things if you at some point decide to switch to a different host.
+The last drawback can complicate things if you, at some point, decide to switch to a different host.

 Mixing a static site with a dynamic site

 Technically, this approach does not password protect a static site.
-If you need to protect a part of your static website and the solutions above do not fulfil your security needs or use-case one solution is to host the protected part of your site in a dynamic environment.
-For example, you can run your public static site at www.example.com, and the protected part of the site at private.example.com using a classic dynamic host processing authentication server-side.
+If you need to protect a part of your static website and the solutions above, do not fulfill your security needs or use-case, one solution is to host the protected part of your site in a dynamic environment.
+For example, you can run your public static site at www.example.com, and the protected part of the site at users.example.com using a classic dynamic host processing authentication server-side.
 If you run your static site using average shared hosting, you will be able to run static sites and dynamic sites side by side.
+You can also run the static part of the site through a CDN.

-An advantage is that today website developers have a ton of choices between free and paid off the shelf software for managing password protected web pages.
+An advantage is that website developers have a ton of choices between free and paid off the shelf software for managing password protected web pages.
 A disadvantage is that running two separate sites will gear up complexity.
+Typical dynamic environments are served from a specific server.
+Serving a dynamic environment through a CDN is complex and expensive.

 Choosing the solution that fits you the best, depends on your specific use-case, the host you are using, and your budget.
-Using client-side scripts for simple protection is easy to setup and works with hosts only supporting static sites, but only provides limited and somewhat pseudo protection.
-Using a static hosting environment supporting password protection is simple and scalable, but is only supported by a few providers.
-Mixing a static site with a dynamic site can be a fast and cheap solution because of the existing body of free and paid software.
+Using client-side scripts for simple protection is easy to set up and also works with hosts only supporting static sites.
+This approach only provides simple, limited and somewhat pseudo protection.
+Using a static hosting environment supporting password protection is simple and scalable, but is only supported by a few providers at a monthly fee.
+Mixing a static site with a dynamic site can be an easy, fast, and cheap solution because of the existing body of free and paid software.
+If your protected site has a lot of visitors you might have to scale up server resources.